artart788/gpt-api-docker/README.md

 ## Deployment

-To deploy with fly.io you can just use fly launch and edit the fly.toml such that the ports are correct, it's super easy (and what I do).
+To deploy with fly.io you can just use fly launch and edit the fly.toml such that the ports section reflects the server config (default: 3000).

 Clone everything.